A-Momin/noteshub/nts/notes_shell.md

 ---

-<details><summary style="font-size:18px;color:Orange;text-align:left">SSH: Usage, Options, Configuration</summary>
+<details><summary style="font-size:25px;color:Orange">SSH: Usage, Options, Configuration</summary>

 -   [Documents](https://www.ssh.com/academy/ssh/command#ssh-client-configuration-file) || [SSH: Usage, Options, Configuration](https://www.ssh.com/academy/ssh/command#ssh-client-configuration-file) || [SSH Agent Explained](https://smallstep.com/blog/ssh-agent-explained/)

--   SSH (Secure Shell), SSH Agent, and SSH Client are all components of the SSH protocol, but they have different roles and functions.
+-   SSH (Secure Shell or Secure Socket Shell), SSH Agent, and SSH Client are all components of the SSH protocol, but they have different roles and functions.
--   `SSH (Secure Shell or Secure Socket Shell)`: SSH is a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network.
+-   **SSH**: SSH is a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network.
--   `SSH Clint`: An SSH client is a software program that allows you to connect to a remote server using the Secure Shell (SSH) protocol.
+-   **SSH Clint**: An SSH client is a software program that allows you to connect to a remote server using the Secure Shell (SSH) protocol.
 An SSH client can interact with an SSH agent to perform passwordless authentication to remote servers, which can be more convenient and secure than using a password.
--   `SSH Agent`: SSH Agent is a utility that allows a user to store and use private keys for SSH authentication, without having to re-enter the passphrase for each use.
+-   **SSH Agent**: SSH Agent is a utility that allows a user to store and use private keys for SSH authentication, without having to re-enter the passphrase for each use.
 It runs as a background process on the user's local system, holding the private key in memory and responding to authentication requests from remote systems.

+    -   `How it Works`:

+        -   You add a private key to the SSH Agent:
+            ```sh
+            ssh-add ~/.ssh/id_rsa
+            ```
+        -   The SSH Agent securely stores the key in memory.
+        -   When you initiate an SSH connection, the agent provides the key for authentication automatically.

+    -   `config`: The `~/.ssh/config` file on unix is a user-specific SSH configuration file.
+It allows you to define shortcuts and settings for SSH connections, saving time and reducing repetitive command-line options.

--   `OpenSSH`: OpenSSH is a free and open-source implementation of the SSH protocol, including both the client and server programs.
+-   **OpenSSH**: OpenSSH is a free and open-source implementation of the SSH protocol, including both the client and server programs.
 It is one of the most widely used SSH implementations in the world and is included with many operating systems.

+-   **authorized_keys**:
--   `authorized_keys`: The authorized_keys file resides on the SSH server and contains a list of public keys that are authorized to access a particular user's account.
-When an SSH client attempts to authenticate with the server using public key authentication, the server checks if the client's public key is present in the authorized_keys file for the user account being accessed.
-If the client's public key is found in the authorized_keys file and the corresponding private key is used for authentication by the client, the authentication is successful, and the client gains access to the server.
+    -   The `authorized_keys` file resides on the SSH server and contains a list of public keys that are authorized to access a particular user's account.
+    -   When an SSH client attempts to authenticate with the server using public key authentication, the server checks if the client's public key is present in the `authorized_keys` file for the user account being accessed.
+If the client's public key is found in the `authorized_keys` file and the corresponding private key is used for authentication by the client, the authentication is successful, and the client gains access to the server.
 Otherwise, the authentication fails.
+-   **known_hosts**:

--   `known_host`: The known_hosts file stores host keys for all hosts that an SSH client has previously connected to.
-When an SSH client connects to a server for the first time, it saves the server's public key in the known_hosts file.
-Subsequent connections to the same server are then compared against this stored key to detect any potential man-in-the-middle attacks or server impersonation attempts.
+    -   The `known_hosts` file stores host keys for all hosts that an SSH client has previously connected to.
+    -   When an SSH client connects to a server for the first time, it saves the server's public key in `it's` `~/.ssh/known_hosts` file.
+    -   For subsequent connections, the client checks if the server's public key matches the entry in its `known_hosts`.

--   The file `/etc/ssh/sshd_config` is a configuration file used by the OpenSSH server (sshd) on Linux systems.
+-   **sshd_config**: The file `/etc/ssh/sshd_config` is a configuration file used by the OpenSSH server (sshd) on Linux systems.

     -   `$ cat /etc/ssh/sshd_config` → List out SSH Clint Configurations.